NavyaVerma/navyaverma/README.md

 **More About Me** 👨‍💻
 - Computer Science student at _Vellore Institute of Technology, Vellore_.
 - Bachelor of Technology _(2018 - Present)_.
+- Interning as a Full-Stack Engineer at Cognizant.
 - Worked as Backend Development Intern at SDNA Tech.
-- I also study Equity Market and read books on Investment Management.
+- I also study Equity Market and Investment Management.
 - I love to compose and produce music.
 [Listen to my original songs here](linktr.ee/TheMauvision)